-The regulatory watchdog for the payday loans sector, the Financial Conduct Authority, implemented new far more stringent rules form 2014 onwards for the industry.
+The regulatory watchdog for the payday loans sector, the Financial Conduct Authority, implemented a wave of new regulation from 1st January 2015.
 In fact, it is estimated that the FCA’s new rules have saved payday loan borrowers approximately £150 million so far.

-Prior to 2014, the payday loans industry was barely regulated and many companies were failing to meet even the basic loan standards set for them.
+Prior to 2014, the payday loans industry was self-regulated and many companies were failing to meet even the basic loan standards set for them.

 This included failing to implement adequate affordability checks to ensure borrowers could afford the loan amount they were applying for.
 Many payday loan companies also had sky-high interest rates for their loans and failed to make clear to customers the possible risks involved with late or no repayments.